edunford/tidysynth/README.md

   generate_control()
 ```

-Once the synthetic control is generated, one can easily assess the
+Once the synthetic control is generated, one can easily assess the fit
-fit…
+by looking at the trends of the synthetic and observed time
+series.

 ``` r
 smoking_out %>% plot_trends()